aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 #### Control Over the Chart Axis Tick Labels Orientation and Rotation <sup>24.8</sup>

-Precise control over the orientation and rotation of chart axis tick labels has been added for more convenient chart customization – the AxisTickLabels class has been extended with new Orientation and Rotation properties.
+Precise control over the orientation and rotation of chart axis tick labels has been added for more convenient chart customization – the [AxisTickLabels](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/axisticklabels/) class has been extended with new [orientation](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/axisticklabels/orientation/) and [rotation](https://reference.aspose.com/words/python-net/aspose.words.drawing.charts/axisticklabels/rotation/) properties.

 #### Replacing the Backslash with the Yen Sign <sup>24.8</sup>

 The backwards compatible HTML and XAML export for replacing the backslash character with the Yen sign has been improved.
-To achieve this, the ReplaceBackslashWithYenSign property has been added to the HtmlSaveOptions and XamlFlowSaveOptions classes.
+To achieve this, the **replace_backslash_with_yen_sign** property has been added to the [HtmlSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/htmlsaveoptions/) and [XamlFlowSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/xamlflowsaveoptions/) classes.

 #### Using SDT Tags as Form Field Names when Exporting to PDF <sup>24.8</sup>

-PDF export with support for using SDT tags as form field names has been enhanced by adding a new UseSdtTagAsFormFieldName property to the PdfSaveOptions class.
+PDF export with support for using SDT tags as form field names has been enhanced by adding a new [use_sdt_tag_as_form_field_name](https://reference.aspose.com/words/python-net/aspose.words.saving/pdfsaveoptions/use_sdt_tag_as_form_field_name/) property to the [PdfSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/pdfsaveoptions/) class.

 ### Converting, Loading and Saving Documents